MSci in Computer Science and Mathematics within the Natural Sciences programme (FGC0): 2019-2020

-Below is an example of modules that are timetabled to satisfy these rules.
+Below is an example of modules that are timetabled to satisfy these rules except in Year 4 where the set may not satisfy the rules above to increase flexibility of choice of modules.
 Click on the single digit numbered link on the left to see a sample timetable and the module code to see details about the module such as content, contact hours, teaching methods and assessment methods.

 |1||Computational Thinking (COMP1051)||Computer Systems (COMP1071)||Algorithms And Data Structures (COMP1081)||Calculus I (MATH1061)||Probability I (MATH1597)||Linear Algebra I (MATH1071)||Statistics I (MATH1617)|